- Oops!Something went wrong.Please try again later.

 About American National

-American National is a multi-state bank holding company with total assets of approximately $2.5 billion.
+American National is a multi-state bank holding company with total assets of approximately $3.3 billion.
 Headquartered in Danville, Virginia, American National is the parent company of American National Bank and Trust Company.
 American National Bank is a community bank serving Virginia and North Carolina with 26 banking offices.
-American National Bank also manages an additional $855 million of trust, investment and brokerage assets in its Trust and Investment Services Division.
-Additional information about the company and the bank is available on the bank's website at www.amnb.com.
+American National Bank also manages an additional $1.2 billion of trust, investment and brokerage assets in its Wealth Division.
+Additional information about American National and American National Bank is available on American National's website at www.amnb.com.

 Statements made in this release, other than those concerning historical financial information, may be considered forward-looking statements, which speak only as of the date of this release and are based on current expectations and involve a number of assumptions.
 American National intends such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995 and is including this statement for purposes of these safe harbor provisions.
 American National’s ability to predict results, or the actual effect of future plans or strategies, is inherently uncertain.
-Factors that could have a material effect on the operations and future prospects of American National include but are not limited to: (1) expected revenue synergies and cost savings from the recently completed merger with HomeTown Bankshares Corporation (“HomeTown”) may not be fully realized or realized within the expected timeframe; (2) the businesses of American National and/or HomeTown may not be integrated successfully or such integration may be more difficult, time-consuming or costly than expected; (3) revenues following the merger may be lower than expected; (4) customer and employee relationships may be disrupted by the merger; (5) changes in interest rates, general economic conditions, legislation and regulation, and monetary and fiscal policies of the U.S. government, including policies of the U.S. Treasury, Office of the Comptroller of the Currency and the Board of Governors of the Federal Reserve System; (6) the quality and composition of the loan and securities portfolios, demand for loan products, deposit flows, competition, and demand for financial services in American National’s market areas; (7) the implementation of new technologies, and the ability to develop and maintain secure and reliable electronic systems; (8) accounting principles, policies, and guidelines; and (9) other risk factors detailed from time to time in filings made by American National with the Securities and Exchange Commission.
+Factors that could have a material effect on the operations and future prospects of American National include but are not limited to: (1) the impacts of the ongoing COVID-19 pandemic and the associated efforts to limit the spread of the virus; (2) expected revenue synergies and cost savings from acquisitions and depositions; (3) changes in interest rates, general economic conditions, legislation and regulation, and monetary and fiscal policies of the U.S. government, including policies of the U.S. Treasury, Office of the Comptroller of the Currency and the Board of Governors of the Federal Reserve System; (4) the quality and composition of the loan and securities portfolios, demand for loan products, deposit flows, competition, and demand for financial services in American National’s market areas; (5) the adequacy of the level of the allowance for loan losses, the amount of loan loss provisions required in future quarters, and the failure of assumptions underlying the allowance for loan losses; (6) cybersecurity threats or attacks, the implementation of new technologies, and the ability to develop and maintain secure and reliable electronic systems; (7) accounting principles, policies, and guidelines; and (8) other risk factors detailed from time to time in filings made by American National with the Securities and Exchange Commission.
 American National undertakes no obligation to update or clarify these forward-looking statements, whether as a result of new information, future events or otherwise.

-Jeffrey W. Farrar, Chief Financial Officer / Chief Operating Officer
+Jeffrey W. Farrar, Chief Operating and Chief Financial Officer